Venzon/ChillDevViewHelpersBundle/Resources/doc/configuration.md

             charset: "utf-8" # optional
 ```

-Like with stylesheet definitions, `<script>` can be defined with just a plain string:
+Like with stylesheet definitions, `&lt;script&gt;` can be defined with just a plain string:

 ```yaml
 chilldev_viewhelpers: